Don’t Hesitate Make An Appointment With Us Today!

 Why does your child’s heel hurt?

-Not all children are forthcoming when it comes to letting you know about pain and health issues.
+Children may not let you know about their pain and health issues.
 And that means it’s important for you to know how to tell if your child’s heel hurts.

-It’s marked by progressing pain around the outer, back part of the heel.
-The area will be tender at the beginning – as well as the end of – physical activity.
-There is typically mild-to-moderate improvement in comfort during the course of exercise.
+There will also be discomfort at the beginning – as well as the end of – physical activity.
+There is typically some improvement during exercise.